lsst-tstn/tstn-019/helm.rst

 imagePullSecrets
-  A CSC that requires the use of the Nexus3 repository and need access credential for pulling the associated image
+  A CSC that requires the use of the Nexus3 repository and need access credentials for pulling the associated image

 volumeMount
   A CSC that requires access to a physical disk store in order to transfer information into the running container

-The chart consists of the Job Kubernetes Workflows API, ConfigMap and PersistentVolumeClaim Kubernetes Config and Storage APIs and VaultSecret `Vault <https://www.vaultproject.io/>`_ API.
+The chart consists of the Job Kubernetes Workflows API, ConfigMap and PersistentVolumeClaim Kubernetes Config and Storage APIs.
 The Job API is used to provide correct behavior when a CSC is sent of OFFLINE mode, the pod should not restart.
-The drawback to this is if a CSC dies for an unknown reason, not one caught by FAULT state transition, the pod will not restart and requires startup intervention.
-The other three APIs are used to support the non-simple CSC variants.
+If the CSC dies for an unknown reason, not one caught by a FAULT state transition, a new pod will be started and the CSC will then come up in its lowest control state.
+The old pod will remain in a failed state, but available for interrogation about the problem.
+The other APIs are used to support the non-simple CSC variants.
 They will be mentioned in the configuration description which we will turn to next.

-.. warning:: The volumeMount variant is still in the development phase, so it is
-             currently not supported.

 .. list-table:: CSC Chart YAML Configuration
    :widths: 15 25